 One of my favorite paintings is another early one, Standing Tall (2013), a 5” x 7” canvas board, done in my favorite color scheme of magenta, teal and yellow ochre.

 As I gained confidence, I began working on larger canvases and also discovered a name for what I was doing: abstract expressionism.

 Ghost of a Chance (2015)

 I was hungry for something more.
 Longing for something more.
 Wanting to paint, wanting to teach, but not just teaching mixed media and crafty classes.
 Wanting something more meaningful than paint-n-sip’s.
 Not willing to go back to school for both the required psychology and art degrees in order to pursue art therapy as a career.

-The experiences painting within the Intentional Creativity world have been revelatory and meaningful, but have also broadened my techniques and skills immensely.
+The experiences painting within the Intentional Creativity world also broadened my techniques.
 Having been an exclusive heavy body paint user, making the switch to fluid acrylics was done with initial apprehension but the results have been amazing.
-Learning new techniques, using new brushes, and embracing the glaze have all been crucial steps in my development as a painter, but the emergence of not only the faces but also the symbolism is extremely meaningful to me as an artist.
+Learning new techniques, using new brushes, and embracing the glaze were all crucial steps in my development as a painter, but the emergence of not only the faces but also the symbolism has been extremely meaningful to me as an artist.

 During the Color of Woman/Intentional Creativity teacher training, we paint a series of five paintings – Legend, Muse, Talisman, Alchemist (I did two of these, one through the course videos and one on-site at Terra Sophia), and Visionary.
 Here are my ladies.